wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 With the activation of the firewall ruleset this example environment build is complete.

 ## Traffic Scenarios
 >[AZURE.IMPORTANT] A key takeway is to remember that **all** traffic will come through the firewall.
 So to remote desktop to the IIS01 server, even though it's in the Front End Cloud Service and on the Front End subnet, to access this server we will need to RDP to the firewall on port 8014, and then allow the firewall to route the RDP request internally to the IIS01 RDP Port.
-The Azure Management Portal's "Connect" button won't work because there is no direct RDP path to IIS01 (as far as the portal can see).
+The Azure  portal's  portal Preview's  "Connect" button won't work because there is no direct RDP path to IIS01 (as far as the portal can see).
 This means all connections from the internet will be to the Security Service and a Port, e.g. secscv001.chinacloudapp.cn:xxxx.

 For these scenarios, the following firewall rules should be in place: